2021 Arkansas State Red Wolves football team: Sun Belt coaches poll

 The Sun Belt coaches poll was released on July 20, 2021.
 The Red Wolves were picked to finish second in the West Division and fourth overall in the conference.

 Schedule

-The 2021 schedule consists of 6 home and 6 away games in the regular season.
-The Red Wolves will travel to Sun Belt foes Georgia Southern, South Alabama, Louisiana–Monroe, and Georgia State.
-Arkansas State will play host to Sun Belt foes Coastal Carolina, Louisiana, Appalachian State, and Texas State.
+The 2021 schedule consisted of 6 home and 6 away games in the regular season.
+The Red Wolves traveled to Sun Belt foes Georgia Southern, South Alabama, Louisiana–Monroe, and Georgia State.
+Arkansas State would play host to Sun Belt foes Coastal Carolina, Louisiana, Appalachian State, and Texas State.

-Troy will host two of the four non-conference opponents at Centennial Bank Stadium, Central Arkansas, from NCAA Division I FCS ASUN Conference and Memphis of the American Athletic Conference, and will travel to Washington of the Pac-12 Conference and Tulsa of the American Athletic Conference.
+Arkansas State would host two of the four non-conference opponents at Centennial Bank Stadium, Central Arkansas, from NCAA Division I FCS ASUN Conference and Memphis of the American Athletic Conference, and traveled to Washington of the Pac-12 Conference and Tulsa of the American Athletic Conference.